backupsim2realai/backupsim2realai.github.io/_posts/2019-01-15-Synthetic-Datasets-of-Objects-Part-I.markdown

 #### Challenges of curating real world dataset

 - Collecting large scale real world data is extremely labourious.
 There have been attempts in the past like [KinectAtHome](https://twitter.com/KinectatHome) to collect data via crowdsourcing but have been unsuccessful unfortunately.
+- Scanning water-tight models can be extremely tricky if the model has kinematic joints and dynamics involved with them.